 Real Estate Watch: Monthly Analysis of Residential Sales

 Anthem residents have quick access to I-17 and a less than 40-mile drive to Sky Harbor International Airport.
-Three major shopping centers are nearby: Outlets at Anthem sits in the middle of town; the Shops at Norterra and the Happy Valley Towne Center are about 20 minutes south.
+Three major shopping centers are nearby: Outlets at Anthem sits in the middle of Anthem; the Shops at Norterra and the Happy Valley Towne Center are about 20 minutes south.
 Four regional parks that offer hiking, fishing and boating are all within 30-minute drives.

 Anthem is nestled along the slope of Daisy Mountain — a roughly 1-hour hike to the top for those in shape.
-The town has a stunning view of the sharp-edged Gavilan Peak to the North and views of the North Valley to the south.
+The community has a stunning view of the sharp-edged Gavilan Peak to the North and views of the North Valley to the south.

 Anthem is anchored by a large Community Center and an adjacent 63-acre Community Park.
 The basic facilities are available daily for free use by residents, though special programs and events often carry a fee.

 Homes in Anthem range from modest 2-bedroom houses to large 6-bedroom homes in Parkside and the gated Country Club section.
 Parkside homes range from 1,122 square feet to two-story, 4,338 square-foot models with libraries, courtyards and 4-car garages.
 Many houses in Anthem have swimming pools, and many have room to park boats and RVs.

 Anthem is in the Deer Valley Unified School District (DVUSD).
 The primary public high school is Boulder Creek High School, and there are five lower schools serving the area ( Anthem School; Canyon Springs; Diamond Canyon; Gavilan Peak; New River Elementary), plus several charters.
 For details on each school, boundary maps and more, see:

 The vibrant center’s sprawling features include: